Abenezer0923/Abenezer0923/README.md

 # Hi there! 👋 I'm Abenezer

 ## About Me
-With over 3 years as a MongoDB, React, Node.js (MRN) stack developer, my tech journey has been a continuous learning adventure.
+With over 3 years as backend developer (django Developer) and a MongoDB, React, Node.js (MERN) stack developer, my tech journey has been a continuous learning adventure.
 I've honed my skills and stayed updated on the latest technologies through diverse projects.
 I am ready to make a meaningful contribution and achieve great things in the ever-evolving world of software development.

 ## 💻 Tech Stack
 - **Frontend:** React
-- **Backend:** Node.js
+- **Backend:** Django, Node.js
-- **Database:** MongoDB
+- **Database:** MongoDB, Postgres
 - **Passion:** Coding! 💻

 ## 🌱 I'm Currently Learning and work fo company